 DrNB Clinical Haematology: Admissions, Medical Colleges, Fees, Eligibility Criteria details

 DrNB Clinical Haematology or Doctorate of National Board in Clinical Haematology also known as DrNB in Clinical Haematology is a super specialty level course for doctors in India that is done by them after completion of their postgraduate medical degree course.
-The duration of this super specialty course is 3 years, and it focuses on the study of the cause, prognosis, treatment, and prevention of blood-related diseases.
+The duration of this super speciality course is 3 years, and it focuses on the study of the cause, prognosis, treatment, and prevention of blood-related diseases.

 The course is a full-time course pursued at various accredited institutes/hospitals across the country.
-Some of the top accredited institutes/hospitals offering this course include Apollo Hospital-Gandhi Nagar, Army Hospital (R and R)-New Delhi, Dr. B L Kapur Memorial Hospital Pusa Road, New Delhi and more.
+Some of the top accredited institutes/hospitals offering this course include Apollo Hospital-Gandhi Nagar, Army Hospital (R and R)-New Delhi, Dr B L Kapur Memorial Hospital Pusa Road, New Delhi and more.

 Admission to this course is done through the NEET-SS Entrance exam conducted by the National Board of Examinations, followed by counselling based on the scores of the exam that is conducted by DGHS/MCC/State Authorities.

 The fee for pursuing DrNB (Clinical Haematology) varies from accredited institute/hospital to hospital and may range from Rs.
 80,000 to Rs.
 4,00,000 per year.

 After completion of their respective course, doctors can either join the job market or can pursue certificate courses and Fellowship programmes recognized by NMC and NBE.
 Candidates can take reputed jobs at positions as Senior residents, Consultants etc. with an approximate salary range of Rs.
 5,50,000 toRs.19,00,000 per year.